jenkinsci/hidden-parameter-plugin/README.md

 ##Characteristics
 		1. Parameters once more, it looks bad user experience.this plugin can resolve the problem.
-		2. Some key parameters, once modified, can lead to the risk.these parameters,only administrator can modify,reduce the risk.
+		2. Some key parameters, once modified, can lead to the risk.these parameters,only administrator can modify,to reduce the risk.
 		3. Hidden parameter,only hide in the build execution, in job configuration's page can modify.
 		4. After the build, parameter list can display hidden parameters.